Fidelisaboke/slideia/README.md

 ## Acknowledgement

 - Built with inspiration from the open-source LLM and presentation tooling community.
-- Uses OpenRouter and Google AI Studio for free LLM access.
+- Uses OpenRouter for free LLM access.

 ## License